GomathiNayagam/Farokka_v/README.md

 # Farokka_v
-Lighter implementation of Pharokka - Pipeline to annotate viral sequences
+Pipeline for functional annotation of viral genomes - Lightweight implementation inspired by Pharokka